 The dyeing process can be roughly divided into three stages:

-Adsorption is the process by which the dye attaches to the surface of the fiber; the dye is adsorbed by the fiber in solution due to intermolecular forces and electrostatic attraction between ions.
+Adsorption is the process in which the dye attaches to the surface of the fiber; the dye is adsorbed by the fiber in the solution due to the intermolecular force and the electrostatic attraction between ions.

-This is a key process of good dyeing fastness; the dye entering the amorphous region of the fiber is linked to the fiber macromolecule by chemical force (ionic bond or covalent bond) intermolecular attraction (van der Waals force) and hydrogen bond to obtain a certain degree Fastness of bonding.
+This is a key process for the color fastness; the dye entering the amorphous region of the fiber is connected to the fiber macromolecule by chemical force (ionic bond or covalent bond) intermolecular attraction (van der Waals force) and hydrogen bond.
+The binding fastness.

 In actual dyeing, the above three stages cannot be clearly distinguished.
-Different dyes, different fibers, different dyeing processes, the dyeing process is also different.
+Different dyes, different fibers, different dyeing processes, and the dyeing process are also different.

 2. The affinity and directness of the dye

 A certain dye can automatically dye a certain fiber in the solution, and we say that the dye has affinity or directness for this fiber.
 The faster the dyeing speed and the higher the dyeing percentage, the greater the affinity or directness of the dye.
 Both concepts are used to explain the dyeing ability, but affinity is a strict thermodynamic concept with a certain thermodynamic value; there is no exact quantitative concept of directness, only a general description of the dyeing ability of dyes.

 The dyeing speed is fast when the dye affinity is high, and there is no need for excessive dyeing promotion, but the dyeing is possible, the affinity is low, it needs to promote the dyeing, and the dye may be wasted.